aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 ## Inserting Style Separator to Put Different Paragraph Styles

 The style separator can be added to the end of a paragraph using the Ctrl + Alt + Enter Keyboard Shortcut into MS Word.
-This feature allows for two different paragraph styles used in one logical printed paragraph.
+This feature enables for two different paragraph styles used in one logical printed paragraph.
 If you want to some text from the beginning of a particular heading to appear in a Table of Contents but don't want the entire heading in the Table of Contents, you can use this feature.
 Below code example shows how to insert style separator to put different paragraph styles.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Styles-InsertStyleSeparator-ParagraphInsertStyleSeparator.cs" >}}